 The current approved establishment for the programme is 554 posts.
-As at 31 May 2022, the Branch appointed 125 Employment Counsellors and 170 Employment Services Practitioners, 6 Principal Psychologist, and 6 Directors.
-Additional 159 Client service officer posts have been established, dedicated to executing PES functions in all of the 126 labour centres.
+As at 31 May 2022, the Branch appointed 125 Employment Counsellors and 170 Employment Services Practitioners, 6 Principal Psychologist and 6 Directors.
+Additional 159 Client service officer posts have been established, dedicated to executing PES functions in all of the 125 labour centres.
 121 Client service officers would be transferred from Division Registration Services while 38 were newly created to enhance service delivery.
 To date this programme has 37 vacant and 517 filled posts.
 The vacancy rate is 6.7%.

-The subsidy scheme that has been provided to establish workshops to support persons with disabilities, has performed extremely well, and has brought relief to almost 1000 workers with disability per year.
-During 2022, 9 new institutions were appointed for a period of three years, to continue this work creation scheme.
-The table below illustrates the utilisation of the subsidy.
-1041 workers are benefiting.
-90% of the funding goes in the form of direct support to the workers.
+The subsidy scheme that has been provided to establish workshops to support persons with disabilities, has performed extremely well, and has brought relief to almost 1 000 workers with disability per year.
+During 2022, nine new institutions were appointed for a period of three years, to continue this work creation scheme 1 041 workers are benefiting.
+90% of the funding are in the form of direct support to the workers.

 The scheme currently does not support workers in all 9 provinces due to limited funds.
-In the 2023, year the programme will like to extend this scheme to cover more workers and to cover more provinces, as indicated in the table below.
+In the 2023 year the programme will like to extend this scheme to cover more workers and to cover more provinces.